Lance Mackey: Career

 Lance Mackey's career as a sled dog musher began with his first appearance in the 2001 Iditarod–placing 36th out of the 57 who finished the race and winning a mere $1046.00.
 By 2007, Mackey had quickly moved up the ranks to become the first person to win both the Yukon Quest and Iditarod in the same year.
 Mackey continued to set high standards: in 2008, he won the Tustumena 200, followed by his fourth consecutive Yukon Quest win and his second Iditarod win.
 While he chose not to run the Yukon Quest the next year, Lance captured his third consecutive Iditarod in 2009.
 In 2010, Mackey rejoined the fray, finishing second in the Yukon Quest and also securing his 4th consecutive Iditarod win before sliding out of the top ten in the 2011 race, much to the dismay of multiple news reporters.
-SlAfter his 2011 win, Mackey was unable to secure a position in the top 10 Iditarod finishers despite five different attempts.
+After his 2010 win, Mackey was unable to secure a position in the top 10 Iditarod finishers despite five different attempts.
 On May 7, 2020, the Iditarod announced that due to a failed drug test, Lance Mackey's 21st-place finish at the 2020 Iditarod would be vacated.
 Mackey's urine sample taken in White Mountain, a standard operating procedure for the first thirty mushers arriving at the checkpoint, tested positive for methamphetamine.
 After this setback, Mackey did not participate in the 2021 Iditarod.